Filter by category:

-…including changes to the Highway Code Kiran Jesudasan, Transportation Systems Specialist, at dRISK explains why developers need to change their assumptions if AVs are ever to be commercially deployed at scale.
+…including changes to the Highway Code.
+Kiran Jesudasan, Transportation Systems Specialist at dRISK, explains why developers need to change their assumptions if AVs are ever to be commercially deployed at scale.
 On 29th January 2022, changes were introduced to the Highway Code following public consultation.
 In essence, a new hierarchy of road users has been… Continue reading Developing autonomous vehicles requires planning for the unexpected …

 Can an Autonomous Vehicle handle a storm?